If you want a

 To do this part find the MAF connector and cut it off about an inch from

-the connector (4 wires). now splice in 3 of the wires from the VAF pigtail
+the connector (4 wires).
+Now splice in 3 of the wires from the VAM pigtail

 MAF wires